rexcoleman/v1_RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 #### [2.3.1) Generalized Data Science Framework - Titanic](https://github.com/rexcoleman/GeneralizedDataScienceFramework-Titanic)
 ## Executive Summary

-Welcome to my Framework for Solving Data Science Problems.
-This repository provides a comprehensive framework for solving data science problems.
+This project provides a comprehensive framework for solving data science problems.
 The project builds upon one of the most popular [Kaggle notebooks](https://www.kaggle.com/code/ldfreeman3/a-data-science-framework-to-achieve-99-accuracy), leveraging best-in-class methodologies to create a reliable foundation for solving data science problems.
 By reproducing and substantially building upon this work, I aim to illustrate the value of learning from top practitioners while also solving one of the most important problems in data science.

 Rushing into a data science project without a structured approach can lead to numerous problems, which can severely impact project success, cost, and outcomes.
 This project addresses these issues by implementing a well-defined framework and best practices ensuring thorough problem understanding, effective data preprocessing, and robust model evaluation.